-Since Edward’s return and our almost untimely demise at the hands of the Volturi, I felt more and more like a tiny, breakable ornament.
+Since Edward's return and our almost untimely demise at the hands of the Volturi, I felt more and more like a tiny, breakable ornament.
 My beautiful, god-like vampire enjoyed gazing at me from afar and safely stowed me away behind glass, keeping me just out of reach, unattainable, even from himself.
-He handled me with the utmost care and any perceived threat— human, supernatural, or environmental—would be kept at a distance, prohibiting me from crossing that invisible line between his world and mine.
+He handled me with the utmost care and any perceived threat— human, supernatural, or environmental—had been purposely kept at a distance, purposely prohibiting me from crossing that invisible line between his world and mine.

 Anxiously perched on the edge of the couch, hands resting in my lap, I watched the ethereal beings as they bustled around my stationary frame, my dull, human senses unable to track the inhuman movements.
-They spoke of war and armies, things that I was unfamiliar with or too young to have experienced.
+They spoke of war and armies, things that I was either unfamiliar with or too young to have experienced myself.
 I felt utterly useless.